Fiscal Year 2022 Community Project Funding Requests

-Description: The Interstate 15 “Smart Freeway Pilot Project” would install smart metering technology and innovative signage at northbound I-15 on-ramps to monitor and regulate traffic flow onto the highway.
+Description: The Interstate 15 “Smart Freeway Pilot Project” would install smart metering technology and signage at northbound I-15 on-ramps to monitor and regulate traffic flow onto the highway.
 This pilot program would alleviate congestion by managing traffic flow and with proof of concept could be regionally scalable.
 The project will be implemented between the San Diego County line and the I-15/I-215 split, and is included and consistent with adopted regional transportation plans.

 Requested Amount: $3,000,000

 Lake Elsinore Main Street Safety and Pedestrian Improvements Project

 Recipient Address: 130 South Main Street, Lake Elsinore, CA 92530

 Description: The project will install new crosswalks, safety signage, lighting, and other improvements to enhance walkability and pedestrian safety on Main Street in downtown Lake Elsinore.
 The downtown area has experienced a growth in the number of visitors and pedestrians.
 The requested funds will support this increased economic activity as well as improve safety of downtown visitors.

 Lakeland Village Community Center Ball Fields Improvement Project

 Recipient Address: 4080 Lemon St, Riverside, CA 92501